Beef Rendang

 6. Prepare the rempah.
 Deseed then roughly chop the soaked dried chillies.
 Peel and roughly slice the galangal, ginger and garlic.
 Pound/ blend together the coriander powder and cumin, adding the peeled and bruised lemon grass (use white portion only) last.

-1. Combine all the ingredients in a sauce pan.
+Method:1.
+Combine all the ingredients in a sauce pan.
 Bring to the boil then simmer uncovered until the sauce has reduced by half.
 Cover and simmer for 30 min until the meat is tender.
 (This step took more than 2 hours..)

 comments: